Coolest Minnie Mouse Birthday Cake Design

 I drew her features onto the parchment in the matching grids and then using a toothpick, punched little guide holes around all the lines on her face and cut it out.
 After my cake cooled, I frosted it with a layer of peach toned buttercream, placed the parchment stencil on the cake, and using the toothpick again, punched through the guide holes once more to transfer the outlines onto the peach frosted cake.
 I frosted the two ears using a basic decorating tip and using the picture as my guide positioned them above her face.
 Then I traced all her features in black and filled in her nose and mouth but left the inside of the eyes empty as well as her tongue.
 I opted to fill in her eyes with white shimmering flakes, then frosted in the pupils and used two round white sprinkles for the eye highlights.

 I also used white flakes for the nose highlight.
-I then used red crystal sprinkles for the inside of her tongue.
+Then I used red crystal sprinkles for the inside of her tongue.
 Her bow is pink colored fondant with hot pink food color painted circles and then I dusted it in edible shimmer powder.